Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 • Written communication with Blue Motor Finance or the broker – You need to keep all threads and transaction receipts you had with your lender, as this can be crucial evidence when making a claim.
 Emails, letters, or messages that indicate there was a lack of transparency.

-• A comparison of interest rates –To ensure there was a significantly higher interest rate, you should be able to provide documentation of the market average cost, to prove there was discrepancy and unfairness on how you were charged.
+• A comparison of interest rates –To ensure there was a significantly higher interest rate, you should be able to provide documentation of the market average cost, to prove there was discrepancy and unfairness in how you were charged.

 • Bank statements or payment records – This document will show how much extra fees and interest you paid over the course of your loan.